joneavila/dissatisfaction-models/README.md

    Toolbox](https://www.mathworks.com/products/signal.html) and [Statistics and Machine Learning Toolbox](https://www.mathworks.com/products/statistics.html).
-To install add-ons from MATLAB, from the "Home" menu tab, click "Add-Ons", then "Get Add-Ons".
+To install add-ons from MATLAB, from the "Home" menu tab, click "Add-Ons", then click "Get Add-Ons".
 5. Open the project's root folder in MATLAB.
 MATLAB's address field (below the ribbon menu) should end with `.../dissatisfaction-models`.
 6. Add project's root folder and its subfolders to Path.
 To add a folder to Path